Effortlessly Build an Internal Wiki with our expertsBook a demo

 Internal access with external sharing

-With the Nimbus Platform, you can restrict internal access to specific team members and ensure your notes stay internal to the company.
+With the FuseBase, you can restrict internal access to specific team members and ensure your notes stay internal to the company.
 This way, your internal secrets stay protected, but, when you need to share information, you can generate public wiki links to give to clients or partners.

-You can recover old content edits on your wiki with page versioning and automated backups, which is another way Nimbus preserves your internalcompany data.
+You can recover old content edits on your wiki with page versioning and automated backups, which is another way FuseBase preserves your internalcompany data.

 Strong search and filter capabilities